scsskid/benedikt-gr-site/src/posts/the-joy-of-postcss.md

 ---
-title: The joy postCSS
+title: The joy of postCSS
 date: '2019-11-19'
 draft: false
 ---
-I used to love SASS (because of it I choose my suername: scsskid) and I think it pushed the standards teams and browser vendors to implement new features like custom porperties more rapidly.
+I used to love SASS.
+I think it pushed the standards teams and browser vendors to implement new features like _custom properties_ or _css grid_ more rapidly.

-It has been more that a year that I started a new project with SASS for preprocessing my css.
+But it has been more that a year that I started a new project with SASS for preprocessing my css.
+At one time I wanted to try how far you can take it with vanilla modern CSS these days.
+My experience: Pretty far, but then there are real world problems like backwards compatibility.

-I like the philosphy of postCSS to look at the specicification and encourages you to write standard css syntax, even if it's in an early stage and maybe only impemented in nightly browser builds.
+I like the philosphy of postCSS to honor the w3c specicifications and to encourage you to write standard css syntax, even if the specific syntaxes are an early stage and are maybe going to be only impemented in nightly browser builds for now.

-It's a similar approach like babel.js just for css.
+It's a similar approach like writing modern javascript for the browser.

-Like babel-preset-env, there is a postcss-preset-env, which convieniently lets you polyfill missing css browser features.
+Like [@babel/preset-env](https://babeljs.io/docs/en/next/babel-preset-env.html), there is a [postcss-preset-env](https://github.com/csstools/postcss-preset-env), which convieniently lets you polyfill missing css browser features, without having to put too much though into which single features you want to use.
+You also can use a [browserslist](https://github.com/browserslist/browserslist) query to let postcss-preset-env figure out how to transform the css for backwards compatibility.

-Maybe it's old news for you, but it came to as a surpirse but this is actually modern css as intended by the [CSS Working Group](https://www.w3.org/Style/CSS/members.en):
+Maybe it's old news for you, but it came to as a surpirse but the following code is actually modern css as intended by the [CSS Working Group](https://www.w3.org/Style/CSS/members.en):

 ```
 @custom-media --viewport-medium (width <= 50rem);